amitpal-source/Scala-workshop/README.md

 language you think is best for your problem at hand, and whichever library you want, no matter which language it came from.

-# Exercise 2: Microservices: Creating your first Micronaut GraalVM application
+# Exercise 2: Exercise 2: Low footprint & fast startup: Building native platform binaries from Scala applications with GraalVM

 ![micronaut](images/micronaut.png)